 The second offering, Comes Love, was more or less right on the money tempo-wise with Kim’s vocal weaving in and out between tenor, guitar and bass solos.
 The only other non-original number in the first set was Blue Moon and somehow it seems permissible to take liberties with such a venerable old war-horse even if it did seem at times as if the players were improvising on five different numbers.

-In the interests of accuracy I should perhaps record that even at this relatively early stage of the proceedings the audience was completely caught up in the mood, laughing, stamping and clapping in sync.
+Even at this relatively early stage of the proceedings the audience was completely caught up in the mood, laughing, stamping and clapping in sync.

 Kim Cypher at Pizza Express, Dean St, London, 8 April 2019